 The purpose of Worksheet 7 is to assist in calculating the changes in operating accounts payable and to allocate the changes to the appropriate expense category for entry in Screen 13, page 11.
 If there are no operating accounts payable, do not use the worksheet, go directly to Screen 13 on page 11.
+When Worksheet 7 is used, enter the end of year balance, then enter and subtract the beginning of year balance to obtain the correct change in accounts payable.

-The total of the column "Balance 12/31/86" in Worksheet 7 must equal the value in Screen 10, page 7 for "Accounts Payable, December 31, 1986".
-The total of the column "Balance 1/1/86" in the worksheet must equal the value in Screen 10 for "Accounts Payable, January 1, 1986".
+The total of the column "Balance 12/31/87" in Worksheet 7 must equal the value in Screen 10, page 7 for "Accounts Payable, December 31, 1987".
+The total of the column "Balance 1/1/87" in the worksheet must equal the value in Screen 10 for "Accounts Payable, January 1, 1987".
 The totals of the "Change in Account" and "Expense Category Amount" columns in Worksheet 7 must be equal.
 They must also equal the total of the column "Change in Accounts Payable" in Screen 13, page 11.
 See the bottom of page 10 of the check-in form for further guidelines to recording changes in accounts payable.

 Screen 13.
-Summary of 1986 Expenses and Changes in Inventory and Accounts Payable (page 11)
+Summary of 1987 Expenses and Changes in Inventory and Accounts Payable (page 11)

-Record the 1986 cash expenses and changes in accounts payable in Screen 13.
+Record the 1987 cash expenses and changes in accounts payable in Screen 13.
 Be sure to include as cash expenses any items paid directly by a bank through use of a "line-of-credit".
 Payment on the "line-of-credit" is a reduction in the account payable to the bank.
-The "change in inventory" column is calculated by the computer program from entries previously made in Screen 3 (purchased feed and supplies inventory).
 Use Worksheet 7 on page 10 to assist in the calculation of changes in accounts payable.
 The "Accrual Expenses" column is the total of the first three columns.